RoberAgro/AxialOpt/README.md

 Please use the DOI of the Zenodo repository if you want to cite AxialOpt in a scientific publication. complete this later

+R. Agromayor and L. O. Nord, AxialOpt - A Meanline Model for the Design and Optimization of Axial Turbines.
+Zenodo Repository.
+DOI: https://doi.org/10.5281/zenodo.2616406

 ## References
 <a name="1"></a>
 R. Agromayor and L. O. Nord, Preliminary Design and Optimization of Axial Turbines Accounting for Diffuser Performance, International Journal of Turbomachinery, Propulsion and Power (submitted).